Explore your possibilities

 Careers in the classroom

 Are your students curious about life after university?
-We have resources the can equip your students with what they need in order to launch their careers.
+We have resources that can equip your students with what they need in order to launch their careers.
 Integrating career education into curricular spaces enables faculty to lead students to identify skills, reflect on how classroom or program-level knowledge benefits their careers and prepares them for the employment process (co-op, work-integrated learning, post-graduation).

 Earn while you learn